hendelbah/portfolio/README.md

  <img src="cellular_automaton/wildfire_west_wind.gif" alt="Wildfire under west wind" width="49.5%">
 </picture>

 Application that simulates wildfire using cellular automata model.
-As the result is creates GIF file that shows wildfire dynamics.
+In the result it creates a GIF file that illustrates wildfire dynamics.

-This was a project for my lab work in university(indeed, we had some programing subjects when studied chemistry).
+This was a project for my lab work at the university(indeed, we had some programing subjects when studied chemistry).

 It is performed in OOP style and has GUI.